advertise

 As the second busiest winter recreational destination in BC, Mt.
 Washington Ski Resort in Comox Valley offers a wide range of snowboarding facilities.
 Mountain climbing enthusiasts who choose Mount Washington for snowboarding have the chance to look across the Strait of Georgia and other spectacular views, such as the Strathcona Provincial Park region.

-Nearby Attractions Mount Washington Vancouver Island BC
+Nearby Attractions Near Mount Washington Vancouver Island BC

 Strathcona Provincial Park situated nearly at the center of Vancouver Island, is the oldest provincial park in British Columbia, Canada, and the largest on Vancouver Island